-This menu contains the most important things that you see from your current location.
+This menu contains all the things that you see from your current location.
 If you want to refer to other objects in the game, you must type them in.

 HIGHLIGHT BAR

 This is a highlighted bar you can move up and down to select the next word you want to place on the command line.